June 29, 2020

 So if you’re considering using Linux, learning basic command lines will go a long way.
 In this article, you’ll learn 35 basic Linux commands that will undoubtedly help you navigate through Linux as a newbie.

 Get up to 77% OFF of Linux VPS hosting.
+With true virtual servers built for speed.

 Before we go on to the list of commands, you need to open the command line first.
 If you are still unsure about the command-line interface, check out this CLI tutorial.